Sierra On-Line

 Reason: Rebranded to Sierra Entertainment

-Known in the late '70s as On-Line Systems, company founder Ken Williams took on the daunting task of programming Roberta Williams' hand-written game concept into the first graphic-text adventure game ever created.
+The name Sierra On-Line emerged in 1980 following a rebrand from the company's former name, On-Line Systems.
+It began life when co-founder Ken Williams took on the daunting task of programming Roberta Williams' hand-written game concept into the first graphic-text adventure game ever created.
 Dubbed Mystery House, the game's marriage of text and graphics became the standard upon which all other graphics adventures were measured.

-On-Line Systems became Sierra On-Line in 1980, and moved its headquarters from Los Angeles to the Sierra foothill community of Oakhurst, California.
+The new name reflected the company's move from Los Angeles to Oakhurst, California - located in the Sierra foothills.
 Soon after, Roberta created her second adventure game, The Wizard and the Princess, which sold more than sixty thousand copies, a substantial sell through for the early 1980s.
 Like her previous game, it set the industry standard for home computer entertainment.

 The following years brought many similar successes.
 Sierra's most popular series, King's Quest, earned international recognition and numerous industry awards.
 To date the series has sold more than 3 million copies, making Roberta Williams one of the best-selling computer game designers in the industry.

-Now, Sierra, Inc. has an arsenal of best-selling game series that can be directly attributed to some of the best-known names in computer game development. including: renowned designers Al Lowe (Leisure Suit Larry), David Lester (Lords of the Realm, Caesar), Jane Jensen (Gabriel Knight), David Kaemmer (Indy Car, NASCAR Racing), Jeff Tunnell (The Incredible Machine), and Randy Dersham (Trophy Bass).
+Through its history, Sierra, holds an arsenal of best-selling games that can be directly attributed to some of the best-known names in computer game development. including: renowned designers Al Lowe (Leisure Suit Larry), David Lester (Lords of the Realm, Caesar), Jane Jensen (Gabriel Knight), David Kaemmer (Indy Car, NASCAR Racing), Jeff Tunnell (The Incredible Machine), and Randy Dersham (Trophy Bass).

 Going Public

 In 1989, Sierra went public.
-By fiscal year 1995 (ending March 31, 1995), revenues exceeded $80 million and Sierra's staff grew to more than 700 employees.
+By fiscal year 1995, revenues exceeded $80 million and Sierra's staff grew to more than 700 employees.
 With the acquisitions of several software publishers and the opening of international offices in Japan and England, Sierra has become a major worldwide publisher with distribution in more than 50 countries.

 Acquisitions